mengtianli/mengtianli.github.io/_news/announcement_24.md

 related_posts: false
 ---

-Two paper was accepted in CGF, CHI Poster 2026!
+Two papers were accepted by CGF and the CHI 2026 Poster track, respectively！